 - Gender-specific clothing, colours of the child’s items, toys and haircut all go some way towards influencing gender.
-A child whose hair is cut short and given boys clothing will be reinforced that their gender is male.
+A child who has short hair and boy clothes will be reinforced that their gender is male.

-- Verbal labelling such as son or daughter, boy or girl can go a long way towards reiterating assigned genders.
+- Verbal labelling such as son or daughter, boy or girl can go a long way towards reiterating the gender.

-- Being sent to gender-specific schools, having gender-specific experiences can influence how someone sees themselves.
-For instance, been sent to football practice twice weekly with a group of other boys will easily impact how a child views themselves with regards to their gender.
+- Going to gender-specific schools, having gender-specific experiences can influence how someone sees themselves.
+For instance, going to football practice twice weekly with a group of other boys will easily impact how a child views themselves with regards to their gender.

 - Cultural, familial factors are likely to play a role.
 There are varying degrees of openness and as a result suppression of gender variance, depending on where one lives.

 - Educational, awareness and maturity level.
-Until recently, with the help of the internet, there is increased communication and learning about gender variance.
+Until recently, with the help of the internet, there are communication and learning about gender variance.
 This has likely led to more people understanding their distress and seeking help.

 - Assist to clarify and understand the person’s commitment to changes in gender.

-- As part of the consent to the treatment process, it is important that there is an awareness of the treatment options and alternatives that have been considered.
+- As part of the consent to the treatment process, it is important that there is an awareness of the treatment options and alternatives that are considering.
 Therapists will explore these with you and want to understand your choice.

 - Psychologists can help with coming out to co-workers, friends and family members.
-This can be done by helping to better understand the interpersonal dynamics and the use of role-plays as practice.
+You can do this by helping to better understand the interpersonal dynamics and the use of role-plays as practice.

 - Family therapists can help with couples counselling, help with family dynamics.
-Sometimes when adult parents transition it can impact their children, it’s important that the child’s needs are considered and addressed.
+Sometimes when adult parents transition it can impact their children, it’s important to consider and address the child’s needs.

-- Sometimes psychiatrists are involved in determining eligibility for certain hormones or surgical procedures.
+- Sometimes psychiatrists involve in determining eligibility for certain hormones or surgical procedures.
 Usually, this depends on the local laws and regulations.

 - Ensuring preparedness for changes, both psychological and social, from gender reassignment therapies.

 - Complete a thorough assessment of overall mental health and wellbeing.
-Gender variance is associated with higher rates of mood and anxiety concerns.
+Gender variance associates with higher rates of mood and anxiety concerns.

 - A strong wish to change one’s primary or secondary characteristics due to a mismatch with one’s own experience of one sexual characteristic